bfriesen/Abstracts/README.md

 "Weirdo.
 So, do you think
 CodeMash will accept this
 talk?"
-                                 "That's kind of complicated to
+                                 "It's kind of complicated to answer
-                                 answer - it depends who's reading
+                                 that right now.
+It depends on who's reading this and when.
-                                 this right now.
 So... maybe?"
 "Seriously man, you are
 not normal."
                                  "And?"